 How to visit

 NOTE: Being a protected area, you need to get Protected Area Permit issued by Tourism and Civil Aviation Department of Sikkim.
 You should contact a registered tour operator in Gangtok to get this done minimum one day before you start for Lachen.
 Foreigners are not allowed in Gurudungmar Lake because this is an international border area.
 Foreign nationals can go only up to Chopta Valley.
-The permits are usually checked at Mangan and then again at Tong.
-Visit Sikkim Permits
+The permits are checked at several places along the way including Mangan and Tong.

 Suggested Tour Plan from Gangtok